CooperASC/cooperasc.github.com/_posts/notes/2012-10-18-board-chair-casey.md

 - Kristof: we respect our representatives, again with the idea of talking more in smaller rooms, we respect reps, diff
 - Mark Epstein: that things where 97% of students gave a penny?
 "Not cute...insulting."
-- Cy Pres
-- In the [Engineering Student Council meeting I sat in on](http://esc.cooper.edu/minutes.php?id=24) "We called Olin and Rice about their switch to charging some tuition, they said they saw a dip in student quality (like average SAT score) in the beginning, but then they rebounded back.
-The tuition values we would look at are substantially below those of neighboring schools."
 - Mark: our alumni are not wealthy enough to fund us so we have to look for alternatives.
 If the message of giving back isn't working, maybe we should talk about "giving forward."
 - Mark: Cooper's Board hired consultants to tell them how they can be a better board.
 They reccomended changes such as much shorter terms for trustees, so the board reduced them a little bit.